Introduction

 - Stably Web

-- Stably SDK (Local)
+- Stably CLI

 Environment variables you configure in Test Data are automatically injected into the AI agent’s environment.
 No additional setup is needed.The AI agent will use You can also reference variables naturally in your AI instructions — the agent knows which environment variables are available and will match them to your intent: